Guide to the Costa del Sol, Andalucia, visit Andalucia, buy property in Andalucia, visit spain and the costa del sol

 Related articles

-The lifestyle is 'ideal' and you can get out of it, what you put in.
+The lifestyle is 'ideal' and you can make the Costa del Sol exactly what you want..
 Golfers who wish to play on first class courses in dry, sunny weather will find all that they want on the Costa del Sol.
-There are in fact some of the best courses in the world.
-If sight-seeing is part of your agenda then this wonderful area has much to offer.
+There are in fact some of the best courses in the world and there are more than 70 of them.
+If sight-seeing is part of your agenda then this wonderful part of Spain has much to offer.
 Within a short distance are major cities worth seeing and on the other extreme are tiny white-washed villages clinging to the mountain sides.
 Not far from the crowded beaches are true Spanish villages such as Casares, Ronda, Manilva and Sabinillas, all locked in time.
 Along the coast, tourists of all nationalities are made welcome and there are few places that do not understand English.

 The people of the Costa del Sol